A lot of copywriting agencies and freelancers are offering creation of “SEO content” as one of their services.

 1. What gets sold as “SEO content” is usually just bad content.

-Good content is expensive.
-Content plans are expensive.
-Content strategy analysis is expensive.
-It’s generally pretty expensive to run a good blog – unless you want to do it yourself, which is when it’s going to take a ton of your time and effort.
+In general, you need to invest in running a good blog – unless you want to do it yourself, which is when it’s going to take a ton of your time and effort.

 As a result the “SEO Content” you buy from agencies is written by writers with mostly poor command of English – and they make up for it by claiming that the content is “optimized”.